According to findings published by the Mental Health Foundation, millions of men in the UK have struggled with body image issues.

 - All calculations extrapolating how many people UK-wide are affected by body image issues were carried out by the Mental Health Foundation.

 - The survey was carried out by YouGov.
-Total sample size was 4,505 adults.
+The total sample size was 4,505 adults.
 Fieldwork was conducted between 25th - 26th March 2019.
 The survey was carried out online.
-The figures have been weighted and are representative of all UK adults (aged 18+).
+The figures have been weighted and represent all UK adults (aged 18+).

 - The Mental Health Foundation is asking that social media companies sign the Be Real Campaign’s Body Image Pledge and investigate new ways of using their platforms to promote positive body image and ensure that a diversity of body types is presented positively to their users.

-- The Mental Health Foundation is also asking that social media companies have clear systems for users to report bullying and discrimination and targets for action to be taken They should give users greater control over the content they see in an accessible way.
+- The Mental Health Foundation also asks that social media companies have clear systems for users to report bullying and discrimination and targets for action to be taken.
+They should give users greater control over the content they see in an accessible way.